School training and development fund

 - The funding request should be endorsed by the Postgraduate Advisor for the relevant subject area before being submitted to the School Postgraduate Office.

-If you wish to seek advice on your draft application, please contact the Postgraduate Advisor in your subject area:
+If you wish to seek advice on your draft application, please contact the Postgraduate Director in your subject area:

 Applications involving students from other Schools

 If your application involves students from Schools other than PPLS, this fund will not be able to support your application.

 However, there is a University-wide version of this fund provided by the Institute for Academic Development.

 Links to application notes and forms available below:

 Applications can be submitted to the Postgraduate Office at any time.

 What happens next

 - Applicants will be contacted via email regarding the outcome of their application.